AJGreaves/portrait-artist/README.md

 The Gallery page is laid out in **columns of thumbnail images**, 2 columns wide for mobile devices, 3 columns wide for tablets and 6 columns wide for desktop.
 Each thumbnail is square and features a drawing or painting by the artist.

+Note: The design choice for 2 columns wide gallery preview on mobile is to encourage users to click the thumbnail and view the image in full.
+Viewing the images in full is much preferred by the artist to looking at images restricted by margins and padding.
+The thumbnails are still large enough to be easily clickable on mobile.

 Each can be clicked to open a **fancybox** window to view the artwork in detail, to move on to the next image, view the previous one, or return to the gallery page.